AllenZheng1991/eosio-developer-portal/README.md

-# My Awesome Book
+# Introduction

-This file file serves as your book's preface, a great place to describe your book's content and ideas.

-123
+EOSIO is a free, open-source blockchain software protocol that provides developers and entrepreneurs with a platform on which to build, deploy and run high-performing decentralized applications (DAPPs)